chaitanyaankam/spring-batch-using-rest/README.md

 # spring-batch-rest
-Spring Batch and Spring REST example; Batch controlled and monitored through REST API's exposed
+- Spring Batch and Spring REST example
+- Batch controlled and monitored through REST API's exposed
+- Resources loaded from Batch are exposed through Spring REST

 ## Requirements
 For building and running the application you need: